letters of administration

 Shane McClure has vast experience in deceased estates, and offer a compassionate approach to help you with:

 - Applying for Probate or Letters of Administration (in the event there was no Will or the Will is deemed invalid).

 - Dealing with Centrelink and other government authorities.

 - Collecting in assets including the sale of estate property or investments and distributing accordingly.

 - Disputing an estate or defending a dispute.

-Letters of Administration, also known as a Grant of Letters of Administration, is an official document issued by the Supreme Court of Victoria which declares the name of the person who has the formal authority to handle the financial matters of a deceased person.
+Also known as a Grant of Letters of Administration, they are an official document issued by the Supreme Court of Victoria at Melbourne which declares the name of the person who has the formal authority to handle the financial matters of a deceased person.

-If you have a Will and the Executor named in the Will is able and willing to act then you may require a Grant of Probate and not Letters of Administration.
-You may however need letters of administration:
+If you have a Will and the Executor named in the Will is able and willing to act then you may instead require a Grant of Probate.
+You may however need Letters of Administration:

 - When someone dies without having a last will and testament; or

 - Where there is a will but the Executor appointed in the will cannot act and no one else is mentioned in the will as the backup Executor.